Irresistible Rise? Brecht’s V‑Effekt from The Threepenny Opera to Watchmen

 The so-called “objectivity” of Brecht’s V‑effekt was achieved through a range of key theatrical techniques and devices.
 These included: breaking the fourth wall, employing narration and speaking stage directions aloud, using signs and placards to signal information to the audience, employing minimalist stage designs and props (including symbolic props), employing song, dance, and slapstick (spass).
 Brecht’s theory of Gestus entailed gestures steeped in symbolic and political meaning, such as the famous silent scream in Mother Courage and Her Children.
 Meanwhile, Brecht drew upon film innovations, such as freeze frames and montage, and admired the works of Charlie Chaplin.
 As Schwartz observes, Arturo Ui contains echoes of Chaplin’s anti-fascist comedy The Great Dictator (1940).

 Of course, breaking the fourth wall was not a new idea.
 Shakespeare frequently drew his audience’s attention to the fact that they were, in fact, watching a play.
 Yet whilst Shakespeare’s meta-theatricality was variously ludic or metaphysical, Brecht’s purposes were unequivocally political.
 Arturo Ui even contains a scathing parody of a Shakespearean actor co-opted by the fascists, and Ui himself quotes Julius Caesar.
 And so, whilst scholars still fret over the evasiveness of Shakespeare’s politics, there can be no doubting Brecht’s ideological leanings, developed under the tutelage of Marxist intellectual Karl Korsch.
-Robert Gordon summarises Brecht’s politics as, “essentially a Marxist view of how the base (economic) structure of a society shapes the specific class identity of any individual, and how a change in material circumstances might offer the dialectical possibility of changing social and therefore personal relationships”.

 The Politics of Alienation